MPPT Charge Controller Introduction

 3. Rich load working mode: such as time control, pure light control, light control + time control, manual, debug mode, long open mode.

-5. Support serial communication functions (Wi-Fi, Bluetooth Control and Monitor Devices)
+5. Support serial communication functions (Wi-Fi, Bluetooth control and monitor devices).

-7. Support variety of battery voltages, such as 12V, 24V, 36V, 48V, 110V and so on.
+7. Supports various battery voltages, like 12V, 24V, 36V, 48V, 110V, etc.

 MPPT Limiting Charge